Albert Okura: Juan Pollo

 Okura's uncle initially invested in his idea to open a restaurant and made Okura aware of a restaurant location in a shopping mall he owned in Ontario, California.
 This location would become the first location for his restaurant.
-With Armando Parra, the creator of the recipe of Juan polle who grew up in an area of Chihuahua, Mexico where rotisserie chicken restaurants are popular, Okura looked into opening the restaurant.
+Armando Parra, Okura's brother in law, was the creator of the recipe of Juan Pollo.
+Parra grew up in an area of Chihuahua, Mexico where rotisserie chicken restaurants are popular.
+Okura looked into opening the restaurant.
 However, Parra told Okura the restaurant was not big enough for the grills and suggested rotisserie cooking instead.

 The first location opened in January 1984.
 Sales were initially modest, but it wasn't until the opening of the chain's second location in 1986 that became popular, due in large part to a food review written by Norman Baffry, a food critic for The San Bernardino Sun.

 As of 2023, there are 25 Juan Pollo locations in Southern California, most of them in the Inland Empire.
 Okura aspired to turn Juan Pollo into a national and ultimately, an international chain.

 Juan Pollo hosts an annual Veteran's Day Parade and Car Show in front of corporate headquarters in San Bernardino and the company has been one of the main toy contributors for the annual Christmas toy give away in the city.